pranavj7Z/Timer-Dialog/README.md

 # Timer-Dialog  [![](https://jitpack.io/v/pranavj7Z/Timer-Dialog.svg)](https://jitpack.io/#pranavj7Z/Timer-Dialog)
-Android Library that provides you a dialog box with an integrated timer along with a circular progress indicator
+Android Library that provides you a dialog box with an integrated timer along with a circular progress indicator.
+The circular progress bar indicates the countdown.

 ### Screenshots: